Address

 Communication with the owner was excellent.

-Accessing the field is via some typical Cornish country roads – it’s just a few minutes from the main road but the last few miles are mostly single track but with plenty of passing places.
+Accessing the field is via some typical Cornish country roads – it’s just a few minutes from the main road but the last few miles are narrow but do have plenty of passing places.
 The field is well signposted from the final turning.

-When you arrive at the field there is a waiting area.
-We would prefer to see this section and the gate screened in some way as it offers full visibility of the field and main parking so please try extra hard not to be early for this field as cars waiting outside fields can cause issues for those with reactive dogs.
+When you arrive at the field there is a waiting area just outside the field enclosure which is screened to reduce any disturbance.
+Please try extra hard not to be early as cars waiting outside fields can cause issues for those with reactive dogs.

-The field is access by a combination padlock (you will receive the code a few hours before your session) and through a wide metal gate.
-We are thrilled to see bolts allowing you to secure the gate whilst you drive in (it’s surprising how many fields don’t offer this) and an internal bold to prevent anyone from accessing the field during your session.
+The field is accessed by a combination padlock (you will receive the code a few hours before your session) and through a wide metal gate.
+We are thrilled to see bolts enabling you to secure the gate whilst you drive in (it’s surprising how many fields don’t offer this) and an internal bolt to prevent anyone from accessing the field during your session.

 What is ‘Merrins Meadow’ Like?

-You can walk along a pathway to a lovely field shelter to get out of the elements – we’re sure this is welcomed in bad weather as the field is on the top of a hill.
-This does mean you get some lovely views.
+You can walk along a pathway to a lovely field shelter to get out of the elements – we are sure this is welcomed in bad weather as the field is on the top of a hill.
+This also means you get some lovely views!

 We visited in winter but you can see that there are areas of longer grasses dotted around the field.
 There is also a great ‘agricultural’ play area which is laid out really well for a fun session.
 The only complaint here is that both tunnels are very slippery inside and if you have fast dogs, you may want to discourage them from hooning through these as one of our dogs did slip inside.
 No harm done but we would like to see some fixed carpet or non-abrasive matting in these tunnels to reduce any injury risk.

 The highlight of this field is the enormous sand pit!
 Approximately 8m x 6m and nearly 50cm deep, this sandpit was extremely popular during our visits.
-The sand is clean safe sand and dug into the ground and lined.
+The sand is clean safe sand and the pit itself is dug into the ground and lined.

 There is also a small shady area with two large trees which we expect offers lots of very welcome shade in the summer.